viktoriiakoniukhova/sls-node-3/README.md

 1. Go to directory "sls-node-3".
 2. Create .env file with variables listed in .env.sample.
 3. Install dependencied with "npm install".
-4. Run script by command "npm start".
+4. Run script by command "npm run start-windows" or "npm run start-linux".